yibo-geomatique/dashboard/Data/Datasets.md

 * Usage : used to study the densification of Strasbourg see details in Strasbourg study file
 * Distribution : open licence, can be shared within the consortium through our specific ftp, and through a research data platform (see DOI)

+## DE-STR-FUA-Evolution-2011-21
+* Building evolution data computed from ATKIS Building data on the functional area of the city Strasbourg between 2011 and 2021
+* Provenance : described in detail in [the process](Processes/ComputeBuildingEvolution.md)
+* Usage : used to portray Building Evolution Maps in order to show where changes are happening.
+Described in detail [here](Maps/Maps.md)
+* Distribution : not open licence

+## FR-TLS-FUA-Evolution-2011-21
+* Building evolution data computed from BDTopo building data on the french part of the functional area of the city Toulouse between 2011 and 2021
+* Provenance :
+    * realisation of process "PrepareBuildingData" to prepare the building datasets on the area of interest and at time t1 (2011) and t2 (2021).
+These dataset are identified on the dashboard as FR-TLS-FUA-Building-2011 and FR-TLS-FUA-Building-2021
+    * realisation of process "ComputeBuildingEvolution" to derive the evolution data based on building data.

+* Usage : to be used to study the densification of Toulouse.
+* Distribution : open licence, can be shared within the consortium through our specific ftp, and through a research data platform (see DOI)

 ## DE-DOR-FUA-Evolution-2011-21
 * Building evolution data computed from ATKIS Building data on the functional area of the city Dortmund between 2011 and 2021
 * Provenance : described in detail in [the process](Processes/ComputeBuildingEvolution.md)